gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ## Encode my data

+1. If you want to encode only a certain set of your data, use the **available filters**.
+  - **Quick-filters**: Below the grey tab band with Records - Imports - Exports - Publication and Approvals, there are four boxes displaying from left to right: the total number of records (**All records**), the percentage and number of not-encoded records (**Not encoded / Incomplete**), the percentage and number of not-published records (**Not published**) and the percentage and number of not-approved records (**Not approved**).
+By selecting one, you can set a first level of filters.
+  - **Search bar**: Below the Quick-filters, there is a search bar (🔍Search) which allows you to look for specific values in the following attributes :
-1. Click on **Encode**.
+3. Click on **Encode**.
   - A window opens with a short summary of what the encoding does.
   - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**.
-2. Click on **Encode**.
+3. Click on **Encode**.
   - A progression bar appears during the encoding process and disappears when launched. ⚠️ Depending on the number of your records, this step can take up to a day to be completed ⚠️ Closing your navigator has not impact on the process, you can come back later to check the encoding state.
   - During the encoding, no other action can be started.
-3. Check the percentage of encoded data on your Collection page.
+4. Check the percentage of encoded data on your Collection page (see the second box called **Not encoded / Incomplete**).
-  - Below the grey band with Records - Imports - Exports - Publication and Approvals, there are two boxes displaying first the total number of records (*All records*) and second the percentage and number of un-encoded records (*Not encoded*).
-  - By clicking on any **record**, and then on the **Record encodings** drop-down list, you can check the encoding state of all catalogs used for encoding and enriching your data (e.g. geo_reverse, swiss_species, gbif_taxonomy, etc.).
+  - By clicking on any **record**, and then on the **Encodings tab** of the side-pane, you can check the encoding state of all catalogs used for encoding and enriching your data (e.g. geo_reverse, swiss_species, gbif_taxonomy, etc.).
   - If the status is "Incomplete", the record is "Not encoded".
-The reason is displayed when passing over the "Incomplete" logo with the mouse.
+The reason is displayed when clicking on the yellow **⚠️Incomplete** icon.
+It opens the side-pane in the **Encodings tab**.

 ## Export my data